-At AGL, we're in a unique position to help share our energy.
-And we do.
 AGL is committed to supporting the communities in which we operate.
-Here are just a few of the ways we are investing our time, energy and money.
+Here are just a few of the ways we are investing our time, energy and money

 In 2008, we responded to the public call asking Victorians to 'Help Audrey Skip Again'.
 Together with the Heritage Council of Victoria, the Melbourne Restoration Fund and public donations, AGL has helped to get our 'Skipping Girl' back into action and skipping again.

-As a gift to Little Audrey in her 75th year, we're delighted to announce that AGL will provide her with a solar PV system.
+As a gift to Little Audrey in her 75th year, AGL was delighted to provide her with a solar PV system.
 Which means she'll continue to provide a little ray of sunshine to the streets of Melbourne for many years to come.
 That's energy in action.
 Skipping Girl Restoration 2009.

 In April 2009, AGL announced its sponsorship of the Sunshine Coast Helicopter Rescue Service.
 Over that time the AGL Action Rescue Helicopter has been involved in more than 4000 vital rescue, medical and search missions throughout south-east and central Queensland.
 In July 2013 to help the helicopter service secure a much needed uplift to their funding, AGL handed over the naming rights sponsorship to RACQ.
 AGL is delighted to be continuing its support as a major sponsor.
 Queensland electricity customers will still be able to donate to the helicopter service via their bills.